bramyeni/azurecli/README.md

 Any of the following Azure-cli will perform fully automated installation end to end until the environment is ready to use, the automation steps can be divided into the following:
 - Based on createazvm.env, it will retrieve all necessary information to deploy VM on azure such as subscription, resource group, vnet, etc
-- If some components are not available then the script will create them, such as: resource group, vnet, network interface and VM
+- If some components are not available, then the script will create them automatically, such as: resource group, vnet, network interface and VM
-- After the VM is fully created and running then the addon script will be executed to perform any post-deployment activities
+- After the VM is fully created/deployed and in running state, then the addon script(s) will be executed to perform any post-deployment activities
-- one of the addon that is available here will install kubernetes master and N number of worker nodes, let say you have specified 1 master with 100 worker ndoes then the script will create 101 VM and then use 1 node as a master (the name must be specified in a config file) and 100 worker nodes (the base name must be specified E.g: lxworker, then it will create lxworker1, lxwoker2 until lxworker100)
+- One of the addons that is available here will install kubernetes master and N number of worker nodes, let say you have specified 1 master and 100 worker nodes then the script will create 101 VM and then use 1 node as a master (name must be set on addon script under variable name K8SMASTER) and 100 worker nodes (the base name must be specified on addon script under variable name K8SNODE E.g: lxworker, then it will create lxworker1, lxwoker2 until lxworker100)
-- The kubernetes installation script setup-k8scrio.sh has been decoded into base64 and it is included into the addon script which will be executed after 101 VM nodes are completely deployed
+- The kubernetes installation script setup-k8scrio.sh has been encoded into base64 and it is included into the addon script which will be executed after 101 VM nodes are completely deployed
-- All ssh trusted connections between worker nodes and master node also included in the script, the end result will be kubernetes 1 master and 100 worker nodes are ready to use
+- All ssh trusted connections between worker nodes and master node are also included in the script
+- The end result will be: a kubernetes cluster with 1 master and 100 worker nodes are ready to use

 ## Deploy Azure VM (either Windows or Linux VM) with addon scripts
 ### Pre-requisites